 Puritan officials charged Nicholas Sension, a wealthy resident of Windsor, with sodomy in the 1640s and in the 1650s.
 But they never punished him.

-One of his frequent partners also worked as his servant, Nathaniel Pond, who died in 1675.
-Pond, fearing punishment, had begged his fellow servants to stay quiet about Sension's flagrant behavior toward him.
+One of his frequent partners also worked as his servant, Nathaniel Pond.
+Before his death in 1675, Pond feared punishment and begged his fellow servants to stay quiet about Sension’s flagrant behavior toward him.

 Two other servants said Sension had tried to rape them.
 Daniel Saxton woke one night to find his underclothes off and Sension on top of him.
 Another servant, Thomas Barber, woke to find that Sension ‘with his yard [sought] to enter my body.’
 He fought him off.

 A jury found Sension ‘hast most wickedly committed or at least attempted that Horible sin of sodomy.’
 But he only received a whipping and a fine.

 In contrast, Plymouth Colony to the north only whipped gay Puritans for sodomy.
 According to records, in 1637,

 John Alexander & Thomas Roberts were both examined and found guilty of lewd behavior and unclean carriage one with another, by often spending their seed one upon another, which was proved both by witnesses & their own confession.

 The court sentenced Alexander to a severe whipping, branding on the shoulder and banishment.
 Roberts, a servant, also received a severe whipping, but he returned to his master.